prototypefund/reproducible-website/_events/berlin2017/usertools.md

 is it helpful to show that a software is unreproducible to the user? is that meaningful information?

-the user wants to set a policy on their device: only reproducible software. they dont care much about individiual unreproducible software…
+the user wants to set a policy on their device: only reproducible software. they don't care much about individiual unreproducible software…

 there will be different policies: (incomplete list)
 - only install reproducible software which all rebuilders agreed on